Iron Lady or monster? Thatcher film stirs UK passions

 "FEMINISM IS POISON"

-Thatcher's power to polarize makes it difficult for those trying to give a balanced account of her time in office.
+Thatcher's power to polarise makes it difficult for those trying to give a balanced account of her time in office.

 "The thing that I noticed when I was making the film, is how fiery hot on both sides the feelings were.
 People wanted to hold her as this indelible icon or they wanted to regard her as a monster," Meryl Streep, who plays Thatcher in The Iron Lady, told Reuters.